jonaspg08/Movie_Collection_2/README.md

 Don’t worry; your film list automatically saves after submitting a new film!

 Hopefully, you enjoy it.
-If you have questions DM me on GitHub, please!
+If you have questions DM me via e-mail, please!

 Cheers!